bkil/freedom-fighters/en/server/backend-optional-web-apps.md

 ### Serverless

-It would be the best if your application would be fully peer to peer without requiring any intermediary servers at all.
+It would be best if your application would be fully peer to peer without requiring any intermediary servers at all.

+It can get very complicated and is rarely that beneficial compared to the engineering trade offs if we adhere to the strict definition of "peer" and "server".
+The only feasible transport for this is Bluetooth, Wifi P2P Direct, microphone & speaker, camera & flash or a LAN over a passive hub.

 This is out of scope of this draft.
-It can get very complicated and is rarely that beneficial compared to the engineering trade offs.

 ### Static

-This is the the main focus of this document.
+This is the main focus of this document.

-You can assume that hosting static web assets over HTTP is so easy, you could do it from a broken phone or a $5 wifi router lying on your shelf.
+You can assume that hosting static web assets over HTTP is so easy, you could do it from a broken phone or a $5 wifi router lying on your shelf (ideally on OpenWrt + busybox httpd).
 The risk of being exploited through hosting such content is also considered low.

 A great multitude of services are built around providing free web hosting either separately, part of a portfolio or as a side effect of providing a service.